Pay Your Way Resources | College Data

 The U.S. Department of Education offers the following four types of Direct Loans.

-• Direct Subsidized Loans are made to eligible undergraduate students who demonstrate financial need.
-Loan interest is subsidized (paid by the government) while the student is in school at least half-time and for a period of six months after the student leaves school.
+• Direct Subsidized Loans are available to eligible undergraduate students who demonstrate financial need.
+The interest that accrues on this type of loan while you’re in school is subsidized (paid by) the government, and then you’re responsible for it six months after you drop below half-time status or graduate.

-• Direct Unsubsidized Loans are loans made to undergraduate, graduate and professional students without regard to financial need.
-Students are responsible for paying interest on a direct unsubsidized loan during all repayment periods and even while they are in school.
-However, students enrolled in an eligible college or career school at least half-time usually qualify for “in-school deferment.”
-During this deferment period, students do not have to make interest payments while they are in school and for six months after leaving school, but interest will accrue during that time and will be added to the balance of the loan.
-This deferment is usually granted automatically to students who qualify.
+• Direct Unsubsidized Loans are available to undergraduate, graduate, and professional students without regard to financial need.
+You are responsible for paying interest on this type of loan during all repayment periods even while you’re in school.
+You may apply for a deferment to temporarily pause payments while you’re in school and for six months after graduating or dropping below half-time enrollment.
+However, interest continues to accrue during the deferment period and is added to the principal loan amount.

 How Much Can I Borrow?

-There are limits on the amount of subsidized and unsubsidized loans that you may receive each academic year (annual loan limits) as well as limits on the total amount you may receive for undergraduate and graduate study (aggregate loan limits).
+There are limits on the amount of Direct Subsidized and Unsubsidized Loans that you may receive each academic year (annual loan limits) as well as limits on the total amount you may receive for undergraduate and graduate study (aggregate loan limits).

 The amount you can borrow may vary depending on what year you are in school and whether you are a dependent or independent student.
-For example, dependent undergraduate students may borrow up to $3,500 in Direct Subsidized Loans and $2,000 in Direct Unsubsidized Loans during their freshman year of college, for an annual limit of $5,500.
-These limits are increased during their sophomore, junior and senior years of college.
+For example, dependent undergraduate students can borrow up to $3,500 in Direct Subsidized Loans and $2,000 in Direct Unsubsidized Loans during their freshman year of college, for an annual limit of $5,500.
+Independent students can borrow up to $3,500 in Direct Subsidized Loans and $6,000 in Direct Unsubsidized Loans for an annual limit of $9,500.
+These limits are increased during sophomore, junior and senior years of college.

-Parents and graduate students who are eligible for PLUS loans can borrow an amount up to the cost of attendance at the school the student attends minus any other financial aid the student receives.
+Parents and graduate students who are eligible for Direct PLUS Loans can borrow an amount up to the cost of attendance at the school the student attends minus any other financial aid the student receives.

 If you are a dependent student whose parents are ineligible for a Direct PLUS Loan, you may be able to borrow more than the limit on Direct Unsubsidized Loans.
 Check with your college’s financial aid office for more information.

 The interest rate on federal student loans is established annually and varies depending on the type of loan.
-Federal student loans also have fees, which will be deducted from your award.
-Below are the interest rates and fees for Direct Subsidized Loans, Direct Unsubsidized Loans, and Direct PLUS Loans first disbursed on or after July 1, 2023, and before July 1, 2024.
+Federal student loans are also subject to fees, which are deducted from the amount of your loan.
+Below are the interest rates and fees for Direct Subsidized Loans, Direct Unsubsidized Loans, and Direct PLUS Loans first disbursed on or after July 1, 2024, and before July 1, 2025.

 Federal Direct Loans